David

-He has collaborated several times with the anthropologist Elizabeth Povinelli and the Australian indigenous art collective Karrabing Indigenous Corporation as editor of Windjarrameru: the Stealing Cunts, on which he was also ‘visiting director,’ and as editor of their 2014 film When Dogs Talked, which was awarded Best Short Fiction Film at the 2015 Melbourne Film Festival.
+He has collaborated several times with the anthropologist Elizabeth Povinelli and the Australian indigenous art collective Karrabing Indigenous Corporation onWindjarrameru: the Stealing Cunts, and When Dogs Talked, which was awarded Best Short Fiction Film at the 2015 Melbourne Film Festival.

-His previous feature Afraid of Everything featuring French actresses Nathalie Richard (Irma Vep) and Sarah Adler (Notre Musique) premiered at the 1999 Sundance Film Festival and was called “A miracle of indie filmmaking” by The New York Post.
+He directed two microbudget films: the feature Daylight, which was the ‘Critic’s Pick’ in both The New York Times and The New York Post on its release Afraid of Everything featuring actresses Nathalie Richard (Irma Vep) and Sarah Adler (Notre Musique) which premiered at the Sundance Film Festival and was called “A miracle of indie filmmaking” byThe New York Post.

-A short film Seven Days premiered at the Rotterdam Film Festival, screened at over 40 international venues.
+A short filmSeven Days premiered at the Rotterdam Film Festival, screened at over 40 international venues.

 He lives and works in New York City and Santiago, Chile.